Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 Browsing History and Shopping Habits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Just like your account information, traditional marketplaces track your browsing history and shopping habits to know as much as they can about you.
-They even openly share it with partners who in turn share their users' information back.
+They even openly share it with partners who, in turn, share their users' information back.

 Marketplaces and other online services typically use that kind of data to figure out what you like, what product they think you would buy, how to optimize their services, and etc.